lambdaclass/concrete/docs/EXECUTION_MODEL.md

 - Hidden executors or schedulers in stdlib
 - Function coloring that forces non-concurrent code into async signatures
 - Ambient concurrency — spawning should be as visible as allocation
+- Detached tasks outside a structured scope as the default lifecycle model

-See `research/stdlib-runtime/concurrency.md` for the full near-term design and `research/stdlib-runtime/long-term-concurrency.md` for the long-term layered model.
+See [../research/stdlib-runtime/concurrency.md](../research/stdlib-runtime/concurrency.md) for the full near-term design, [../research/stdlib-runtime/long-term-concurrency.md](../research/stdlib-runtime/long-term-concurrency.md) for the long-term layered model, and [../research/stdlib-runtime/async-concurrency-evidence.md](../research/stdlib-runtime/async-concurrency-evidence.md) for the evidence-bearing async/concurrency research direction.

 ---